Homeschooled Teens- Organization and Deadlines

 It is also important to decide on the consequences of not meeting the deadlines.

-Do you write out the dates for the major assignment due and tests dates for your teen?
+Do you write out the dates for the major assignment due and test dates for your teen?
 How often?
 Weekly, monthly, quarterly?

 What works best for you and your teen?